SysKitTeam/docs-point/reporting/analytics-reports.md

 ### Generate Meeting Interactions Report

 * **Click the Reports tile**; located on the SysKit Point home screen.
 * **Select Analytics in the filter**; located in the upper left corner.
 * **Click the Meeting Interactions report** to be redirected to the **Selections screen**.
-  * **Select which company department** the report should be generated for; in the bottom filter, select the time period for the report.
+  * **Select which company department** the report should be generated for; in the bottom filter, select the time frame for the report.
 * **Click the Run Report button**.

 ### Meeting Interactions Report Data